simonscmap/cmap-node-api/utility/distributed-datasets.md

 3. The extracted tables used to calculate candidate servers that are capable of executing the query.
 The result is placed on the request object.

-4. The modified query, along with the extracted table names, are used to derive the row count of query, ether by querying the appropriate database for a count or by calculating the result from the spatiotemporal constraints if the dataset is gridded.
-If the query is too large, an error response is sent and remaining middleware is bypassed.

-5. The query is executed: the list of candidate servers is already provided, and now the modified query is passed to the appropriate handler.
+4. The query is executed: the list of candidate servers is already provided, and now the modified query is passed to the appropriate handler.
 If the query fails, and there are alternate servers, each server is tried in succession until the list is exhausted.

 ## Middleware vs `queryHandler`